VCurry20/FDAProject2021/README.md

 ## Acknowledgements

-I would like to acknowledge that for the CAO notebook in particular this was completed following the lectures by Dr Ian McLoughlin, as part of the Fundamentals of Data Analysis Module for the GMIT HDip in Computing, in Data Analysis.
+I would like to acknowledge the use of Dr Ian McLoughlin’s lectures in the completion of the repository, in particular the CAO Notebook.
+These lectures are part of the Fundamentals of Data Analysis Module for the GMIT HDip in Computing, in Data Analysis.

 <br/>